worteldoek/MediaInfo-Finder/README.md

 # MediaInfo-Finder
-Finder Toolbar app to show MediaInfo in Terminal
+Finder Toolbar app to open MediaInfo of selected video in Terminal.

-Steps:
+See steps below.

 ## Create Automator Script
 1. Start Automator.
 2. Create New docoment with cmd+n (or from the menu bar: File -> New).